The following budget travel tips will help you learn how to travel for cheap.

 57. Don’t Eat For 24 Hours

 I mentioned fasting in a recent post and believe it’s the quickest way to save money on your food budget.
 Fast for 24 hours once a week and boom, you’ve cut over 10% off your food budget right away.
-It’s probably my favourite of all these budget travel tips.
+It’s one of my favourite tips of all, and I recommend this if you’re still wondering how to plan a vacation on a tight budget.

 58. Pack Snacks For Your Days Adventure